 Tips for cycling in Geneva

-Always park bicycles at a bike rack, or the police will remove them without warning
+Always park bicycles at a bike rack, or else the police will remove them without warning.

-It's compulsory for bikes to have lights and a bell.
-Cyclists caught without these will be fined.
+Ensure that your bike has lights and a bell.
+Cyclists without these will be fined.